Equal rights for women in Work Places

 Women should work together to positively change the policies of our countries to better cater for us.
 Our societies have long been that of deeply entrenched patriarchy to an extent that some of our women see it as a normal thing to lag behind our male counterparts especially in employment and business.

-Women should know that they have the same capability to perform on an equal level in these sectors like their male counterparts.
+Women should know that they have the same capability to perform on an equal level in these sectors as their male counterparts.
 We still have a very long way to go but with persistence and continuously highlighting women problems, at the same time building confidence in the young generation will eventually achieve effective change.